Nexusoft/LLL-TAO/docs/how-to-api.md

 ### Use the the nexus command-line by specifying the -api flag:

 The Nexus Daemon must already be running for this to work.
+Make sure you are in the same directory as the Nexus Daemon.

 ```
 ./nexus -api api <method> <key>=<value> <key1>=<value1>
 ```

-The API DOES NOT yet support URL encoding, so don't use spaces in any of your values otherwise you will run into problems.
+This will return all data in JSON format into your console.

 ## Accounts API